- Page 1:How to Use the Apple Watch

 - Page 18:How to Send Digital Touch Messages From Your Apple Watch

 - Page 19:How to Use Google Hangouts From Your Apple Watch

 - Page 20:How to Use Theater Mode on the Apple Watch

 The Apple Watch may not have become as indispensable as your smartphone.
 But since Apple first took the wraps off its smartwatch in 2015, the Apple Watch has still managed to fill a need for many users, and the addition of cellular connectivity in the latest version makes this gadget even more useful.
 The key to making the Apple Watch an essential part of your life?
 Know how to get the most of it.
 We've got an in-depth guide to Apple's smartwatch, but let's start with some quick tips and tricks that make the Apple Watch even easier to use. —Dan Moren

 To jump back to your most recently used app, double-tap the Digital Crown.

 You might want to set up multiple watch faces for multiple purposes — one with a minimal face for those times when you don't want a cluttered interface, the other with a more fun display.
 To switch back and forth, you can simply swipe to the left and right from the watch face.

 Rearranging Applications in the Dock

-WatchOS 3 adds a dock for accessing your frequently used apps.
-But what if you want to change the order in which those apps appear.
+WatchOS 4 overhauled the Dock, which gives you easy access to your most frequently used apps.
+But what if you want to change the order in which those apps appear?